Building and Equipment Maintenance

-After normal working hours (4 p.m. to 7 a.m.), on weekends or holidays, requests for emergency service only, will be received at Public Safety at 809-2222.
-Security relays the message to the Shift Supervisor at the Central Plant.
+After normal working hours (4 p.m. to 7 a.m.), on weekends or holidays, requests for emergency service only will be received at the Murray State Police at 809-2222.
+Police Communications relays the message to the Shift Supervisor at the Central Plant.
 The Shift Supervisor will determine the nature of the emergency and react appropriately based on Emergency Policies of the Department for Facilities Management.
 A determination will be made to repair with personnel on duty, call in a technician for after-hours repair or record for assignment on the next normal work day.

-A request for keys or new locks is processed through a faxed memo stating the department’s name, account number, responsible person, phone number and key core number.
+A request for keys or new locks is processed through a faxed memo or email stating the department’s name, account number, responsible person, phone number and key core number.
 This is a chargeable service.
 Facilities Management’s fax number is 809-6270.
-Repair to an inoperable lock should be reported to 809-4291 during normal working hours (7 a.m. – 4 p.m.).
+Repair to an inoperable lock should be reported to 809-4291 during normal working hours (7 a.m. to 4 p.m.).

 The Department for Facilities Management has the capability to plan and carry out all renovation requirements for all University facilities.
 There are several different classes of renovation/reconstruction/capital construction projects.
 The classes are as follows:

 Less than $500 -- does not require a Renovation Request form.
 Work will be accomplished by in-house work order.